Sorry, you need to enable JavaScript to visit this website.

 PEMAZYRE Safety and Dosing in Cholangiocarcinoma

-Hear from Dr Richard Kim as he presents safety and dosing information for PEMAZYRE.
+Richard Kim, MD, a gastrointestinal oncologist, presents safety and dosing information for PEMAZYRE.

 Dosage modifications1

-• PEMAZYRE is available in 3 strengths to enable dose modifications as needed—13 .5 mg, 9 mg, and 4 .5 mg
+PEMAZYRE is available in 3 strengths to enable dose modifications as needed in patients with cholangiocarcinoma*

-• Permanently discontinue PEMAZYRE if unable to tolerate 4.5 mg once daily for 14 days of each 21-day cycle.
+• Permanently discontinue PEMAZYRE if patient is unable to tolerate 4.5 mg once daily for 14 days of each 21-day cycle

-• RPED: If asymptomatic and stable on serial examination, continue PEMAZYRE.
+• Retinal pigment epithelial detachment (RPED): If asymptomatic and stable on serial examination, continue PEMAZYRE.
 If symptomatic or worsening on serial examination, withhold PEMAZYRE; if asymptomatic and improved on subsequent examination, resume PEMAZYRE at a lower dose.
-If symptoms persist or examination does not improve, consider permanent discontinuation of PEMAZYRE, based on clinical status.
+If symptoms persist or no improvement is observed on examination, consider permanent discontinuation of PEMAZYRE based on clinical status

-• Hyperphosphatemia: If serum phosphate >7 mg/dL to ≤10 mg/dL, initiate phosphate lowering therapy and monitor serum phosphate weekly.
-Withhold PEMAZYRE if levels are not <7 mg/dL within 2 weeks of starting phosphate lowering therapy, and resume PEMAZYRE at the same dose when phosphate levels are <7 mg/dL for first occurrence.
+• Hyperphosphatemia: If serum phosphate is >7 mg/dL to ≤10 mg/dL, initiate phosphate-lowering therapy and monitor serum phosphate weekly.
+Withhold PEMAZYRE if levels are not <7 mg/dL within 2 weeks of starting phosphate-lowering therapy, and resume PEMAZYRE at the same dose when phosphate levels are <7 mg/dL for first occurrence.
 Resume at a lower dose level for subsequent recurrences.
-If serum phosphate >10 mg/dL, initiate phosphate lowering therapy and monitor serum phosphate weekly, withhold PEMAZYRE if levels are not ≤10 mg/dL within 1 week after starting phosphate lowering therapy, and resume PEMAZYRE at the next lower dose level when phosphate levels are <7 mg/dL.
-Permanently discontinue PEMAZYRE for recurrence of serum phosphate >10 mg/dL following 2 dose reductions.
+If serum phosphate is >10 mg/dL, initiate phosphate-lowering therapy and monitor serum phosphate weekly, withhold PEMAZYRE if levels are not ≤10 mg/dL within 1 week after starting phosphate-lowering therapy, and resume PEMAZYRE at the next lower dose level when phosphate levels are <7 mg/dL.
+Permanently discontinue PEMAZYRE for recurrence of serum phosphate >10 mg/dL following 2 dose reductions

-• Other adverse reactions: For Grade 3, withhold PEMAZYRE until resolves to Grade 1 or baseline.
-Resume PEMAZYRE at next lower dose if resolves within 2 weeks, and permanently discontinue PEMAZYRE if does not resolve within 2 weeks.
+• Other adverse reactions: For Grade 3, withhold PEMAZYRE until the adverse reaction resolves to Grade 1 or baseline.
+Resume PEMAZYRE at the next lower dose if the adverse reaction resolves within 2 weeks, and permanently discontinue PEMAZYRE if the adverse reaction does not resolve within 2 weeks.
 Permanently discontinue PEMAZYRE for recurrent Grade 3 after 2 dose reductions.
-For Grade 4, permanently discontinue PEMAZYRE.
+For Grade 4, permanently discontinue PEMAZYRE

 • If concomitant use with a strong or moderate CYP3A inhibitor cannot be avoided, reduce the dose of PEMAZYRE

-• The recommended dosage of PEMAZYRE for patients with severe hepatic impairment (total bilirubin > 3 × upper limit normal [ULN] with any AST) is 9 mg with the schedule (intermittent or continuous) designated for the indication
+The recommended dosage of PEMAZYRE for patients with severe hepatic impairment (total bilirubin > 3 × upper limit of normal [ULN] with any AST) is 9 mg with the schedule designated for cholangiocarcinoma

 Ocular Toxicity